 From time to time, we may process personal data in the form of controllers or data operators and, when acting as controllers, we may contract third parties to act as operators on our behalf.
 Whenever we act as operators of personal data, we can be jointly and severally liable for damages caused in case of non-compliance with legislation or the instructions we receive from the data controller.

-If we do not comply with the LGPD, we may be subject to sanctions, individually or cumulatively, of (i) warning, indicating a deadline for adopting corrective measures; (ii) incident disclosure obligation; (iii) partial suspension of the operation of the database to which the infraction refers for a maximum period of 6 (six) months, extendable for an equal period, until the treatment activity is regularized by the controller, in case of recurrence; (iv) suspension of the exercise of the activity of processing the personal data to which the infraction refers for a maximum period of 6 (six) months, extendable for an equal period, in case of recurrence; (v) temporary blocking and/or deletion of personal data to which the infringement refers; (vi) partial or total prohibition of activities related to data processing; and (vii) a fine of up to 2% of the revenue of the company, group or conglomerate in Brazil in its last fiscal year, excluding taxes, up to the global amount of R$50,000,000 per infraction.
+If the Company do not comply with the LGPD, we may be subject to sanctions, individually or cumulatively, of (i) warning, indicating a deadline for adopting corrective measures; (ii) incident disclosure obligation; (iii) partial suspension of the operation of the database to which the infraction refers for a maximum period of 6 (six) months, extendable for an equal period, until the treatment activity is regularized by the controller, in case of recurrence; (iv) suspension of the exercise of the activity of processing the personal data to which the infraction refers for a maximum period of 6 (six) months, extendable for an equal period, in case of recurrence; (v) temporary blocking and/or deletion of personal data to which the infringement refers; (vi) partial or total prohibition of activities related to data processing; and (vii) a fine of up to 2% of the revenue of the company, group or conglomerate in Brazil in its last fiscal year, excluding taxes, up to the global amount of R$50,000,000 per infraction.
 In addition, we can be held liable for material, moral, individual or collective damages that may be caused and be held jointly and severally liable for material, moral, individual or collective damages that may be caused by us, due to non-compliance with the obligations established by the LGPD.

 Any disruption to our systems could have a material adverse effect on our business or generate financial losses, including harming our reputation and causing us to lose existing and potential customers; subject us to penalties provided by law; and adversely affect our business, results of operations and financial condition.